-Section 6.13 does not apply to Section 6.20, Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent.]
+Section 6.13 does not apply to Section 6.20, Title IX Sexual Harassment.

 6.13.1 Requirements for Appeals.

 - (a) Appeals from the decision of the president must be filed by the person charged within seven (7) calendar days of the receipt of the decision.
 The appeal must be in writing and shall be directed to the administrative officer. - (b) The appeal must include facts that reasonably establish one or more of the following grounds for appeal, which are the only grounds for appeal: - 1.
 The procedures under which the person was charged are invalid or were not followed: - 2.
 The person charged did not have adequate opportunity to prepare and present a defense to the charges; - 3.
 The evidence presented at the hearing was not substantial enough to justify the decision; - 4.
 The sanction imposed was not in keeping with the gravity of the violation.